xAirx/Certifications-and-self-development/README.md

  &nbsp;

- # NOT STARTED - Elevating My Responsive design understanding  ~100 hours (some of freecodecamp was already completed)
+ # NOT STARTED - Elevating My Responsive design understanding  EST ~100 hours (some of freecodecamp was already completed)

  Elevating my sass,flexbox and responsive design knowledge